Subah of Lahore: Establishing Mughal control

 Sher Shah instituted a policy of populating the region from Nilab to Lahore with Afghans from Roh.
-Next he launched campaigns against the Gakkhars, about whom he suspected of being friendly with the Mughals.
+Next he launched campaigns against the Gakhars, about whom he suspected of being friendly with the Mughals.
 During this period, Sher Shah constructed the Rohtas Fort near Jhelum.
-Following the death of Sher Shah's successor, Islam Shah.
-In 1555, the Sur Empire fragmented into four separate and hostile divisions.
-The Punjab region came under the control of Sikandar Suri and later Adil Suri who also controlled Delhi and Agra.
-However Mughal forces under Humayun defeated Adil at the Battle of Sirhind in 1555 and re-established the Mughal Empire across the Punjab and northern India.
+Following the death of Sher Shah's successor Islam Shah in 1555, the Sur Empire fragmented into four separate and hostile divisions.
+Punjab came under the control of Sikandar Suri and later Adil Suri who also controlled Delhi and Agra.
+However Mughal forces under Humayun defeated Adil at the battle of Sirhind in 1555 and re-established the Mughal Empire across the Punjab and northern India.

 Over the next twenty-four year, the Mughals gradually consolidated power in the Punjab.
-Campaigns followed to subdue local Zamindars, the Hill forts, and remnants of the Afghan establishment.
-The Gakkhars were co-opted and assimilated into the Mughal polity under Kamal Khan, son of Rai Sarang.
+Campaigns followed to subdue local zamindars, the hill forts, and remnants of the Afghan establishment.
+The Gakhars were co-opted and assimilated into the Mughal polity under Kamal Khan, son of Rai Sarang.
 In 1566 and 1581 Mirza Hakim, half-brother of Akbar launched unsuccessful campaigns to occupy Lahore.

 In 1580, Akbar re-organised his territories into twelve subahs, one of which was the Lahore Subah.